KBNLresearch/iromlab/readme.md

 * [shntool](http://www.etree.org/shnutils/shntool/) - used to verify the integrity of created WAVE files.
 * [flac](https://xiph.org/flac/) - used to verify the integrity of created WAVE files.

 Both IsoBuster and dBpoweramp require a license, and they must be installed separately.
-Binaries of cd-info, shntool and flac are included in the iromlab installation.
-When Iromlab is started for the first time, they are automatically copied to directory `iromlab/tools' in the Windows user directory.
+Binaries of cd-info, shntool and flac are included in the iromlab installation, and they are automatically copied to directory `iromlab/tools' in the Windows user directory during the setup process.

 ## Documentation